josmanperez/josmanperez.github.io/_posts/2025-02-02-Recommendation-system-with-vector-search.md

 We need to fill out the variables here with the data needed for this portion of the application to work.

-* `OPENAI_API_KEY`: The OpenAI key needed to make request to OpenAI.
+* `OPENAI_API_KEY`: The OpenAI key needed to make a request to OpenAI.
 You can create yours in [the official OpenAI key section](https://platform.openai.com/docs/overview).
-* `ATLAS_CLUSTER_URI`: This the MongoDB Atlas connection URI to connect to your cluster from an application.
-Please remember that, if you are using [Netwook Access Lists](https://www.mongodb.com/docs/atlas/security/ip-access-list/) to your cluster, add the IP from where you are going to run this application.
+* `ATLAS_CLUSTER_URI`: This is the MongoDB Atlas connection URI to connect to your cluster from an application.
+Please remember that if you are using [Network Access Lists](https://www.mongodb.com/docs/atlas/security/ip-access-list/) to your cluster, add the IP from where you are going to run this application.
 * `GROUP_ID`: [The Project ID displayed at the top of the page in Atlas](https://www.mongodb.com/docs/atlas/tutorial/manage-project-settings/#manage-project-settings-1).
 * `CLUSTER_NAME`: The name of your Cluster.
-* `PUBLIC_KEY`: The [public key](https://www.mongodb.com/docs/atlas/configure-api-access/) needed to access programmatically to you Atlas cluster.
+* `PUBLIC_KEY`: The [public key](https://www.mongodb.com/docs/atlas/configure-api-access/) needed to access programmatically to your Atlas cluster.
-* `PRIVATE_KEY`: The [private key](https://www.mongodb.com/docs/atlas/configure-api-access/) needed to access programmatically to you Atlas cluster.
+* `PRIVATE_KEY`: The [private key](https://www.mongodb.com/docs/atlas/configure-api-access/) needed to access programmatically to your Atlas cluster.
 * `ATLAS_EMBEDDING_NAMESPACE`: This is the namespace (Database.Collection) where the embedding vector will be located.
 * `ATLAS_NAMESPACE`: This is the namespace (Database.Collection) where the original documents are stored.
 The ones we are going to use for generating the embedding vectors.
 * `MODEL_NAME`: The OpenAI model we are going to use for embedding.
 * `EMBEDDING_KEY`: The field name (collection field name) where our vector is located within each document.

-An example of a `.env` file finished, would be somewhat similar to the following:
+An example of a `.env` file finished would be somewhat similar to the following:

 ```bash
 OPENAI_API_KEY=sk-proj-5zSKg5QIK1-***